kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 ![Imgur](https://i.imgur.com/m2HRTMb.png){: .jsgif}

 After a false start involving clones, we simplified to one helicopter at first.
-Here is the final product.
+When we got it working, we had one very excited student!
 The next step would be to add more helicopters.

 <iframe width="100%" height="408" src="//www.tynker.com/ide/embedded?p=606aca1653b07445784897a0&controls=true&autostart=false" frameborder="0" allowfullscreen></iframe>{: .jsgif}